Muerr/games/bm-macros.md

 These are the relevant macros I use for my Beast Master Hunter.
 Some of these macros I created myself, most of them I modified from other peoples' on various WoW-related forums.
 If you want to see how a macro would work, [try them out](http://www.macroexplain.com/).
 Some macros are not BM specific and are usable on any class.
+Some combine different things between specs on hunters so I don't run out of "Muerr specific macro" space in the game macro panel UI.
 There is no specific order here.
 Hopefully this is helpful to someone.

 ## Binding Shot